Computing Projective Implicit Representations from Poset Towers: Correctness of the algorithm PiRep

-In this section we show that the matrix $p_\ell^1$, as constructed by the algorithm {\sc Presentation}, is a minimal presentation of $C_\ell$.
-For the proof we use an equivalent characterization of minimal resolutions based on the notion of the radical and projective cover.
+In this section, we show that the matrix $p_\ell^1$, as constructed by the algorithm {\sc PiRep}, is a minimal presentation of $C_\ell$.
+We use the notion of projective cover in Definition \ref{def:projective_cover} together with Proposition \ref{prop:minimal_eqq_projective_cover}.